LaWebcapsule/orbits/src/examples/basic-bash-example/README.md

-# Cdk example
+# Bash example

-This is an example of how to use the AWS CDK with Orbits.
+This is a simple example demonstrating how workflow and actions work.
-This example has the purpose to be simple ; if you want to use it in real life, you will have to customize it.

 ## Scope

-This example deploy a front stack (cloudfront+s3 bucket) and, after the deployment, dynamically add an object to the bucket.
+This example increment a counter and print it 30 times in the console, with a delay between each print.

 ## Architecture
-- ./src/cdk-stack/cdk-stack.ts contains the cdk stack class.
-- ./src/cdk-stack/cdk-stack.ts contains the Action class that allow to deploy the cdk stack.
+- ./src/actions/ contains the actions to print and wait.
 - ./src/main-workflow.ts contains our main workflow.
 - ./index.ts contains the bootstrapping process